samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 **Craft: Book Replica.** You commission the facility’s hireling to make a copy of a nonmagical Book.
 Doing so requires a blank book.
 The work takes 7 days.

 **Craft: Spell Scroll.** You commission the facility’s hireling to scribe a [Spell Scroll](/magic-items/9229085-spell-scroll) containing one Cleric or Wizard spell of level 3 or lower.
 The facility has the necessary [Calligrapher’s Supplies](/equipment/404-calligraphers-supplies), and the hireling meets all the prerequisites needed to scribe the scroll.
-The “[Crafting Equipment](/sources/phb/equipment#CraftingEquipment)” section in the [Player’s Handbook](/sources/dnd/phb-2024) specifies the time needed to scribe the scroll and the cost of the scroll, which you must pay.
+The "[Crafting Equipment](/sources/phb/equipment#CraftingEquipment)" section in the [Player’s Handbook](/sources/dnd/phb-2024) specifies the time needed to scribe the scroll and the cost of the scroll, which you must pay.

 **Craft: Paperwork.** You commission the facility’s hireling to create up to fifty copies of a broadsheet, a pamphlet, or another loose-leaf paper product.
 The work takes 7 days and costs you 1 GP per copy.
 At no additional cost in time or money, the facility’s hireling can distribute the paperwork to one or more locations within 50 miles of your Bastion.